Matajur/Python-Data/homework_02/README.md

 It is necessary to perform:

-* Show first rows of the table using the head method
+* Show head of the table
-* Define the number of rows and columns in the dataframe (shape attribute)
+* Define the number of rows and columns in the dataframe
 * In the table, replace the value "—" with the value NaN
-* Define the types of all columns using dataframe.dtypes
+* Define the types of all columns
-* Replace non-numeric column types with numeric ones.
-The hint is the columns where the symbol "—" was
+* Replace non-numeric column types with numeric ones
-* Calculate the percentage of blanks in each column (use isnull and sum methods)
+* Calculate the percentage of blanks in each column
 * Delete the countrywide data from the table, the last row of the table
-* Replace missing data in columns with the average values of those columns (fillna method)
+* Replace missing data in columns with the average values of those columns
 * Get a list of regions where the birth rate in 2019 was higher than the average for Ukraine
 * Which region had the highest birth rate in 2014?
 * Construct a bar chart of birth rates by region in 2019